deathdric/ultimate-cat-battle/README.md

 ## Time management

 The most important resource in this game is `time`.
-At the beginning of the same, one player is randomly chosen and given a random (< 20) amount of time units.
+At the beginning of the game, one player is randomly chosen and given a random (< 20) amount of time units.
 The number of time units remaining for the current player is displayed near the clock icon : <img src="images/clock.svg" width="50" height="50">

-Each move costs a fixed amount of time. when you select a move, if its cost is lower than your remaining amount of time, you will be able to use another move, otherwise you opponent turn will begin.
+Each move costs a fixed amount of time.
+When you select a move, if its cost is lower than your remaining amount of time, you will be able to use another move, otherwise you opponent turn will begin.

 Apart from the first turn, the amount of time available for a player depends is the difference between